 by Valerie Yingling

-For additional information, or for copies of the settlement agreements and press releases, visit www.nfb.org/legal or contact Valerie Yingling, legal program coordinator, at firstname.lastname@example.org or 410-659-9314, extension 2440.
+For more information about Ronit’s lawsuit or your rights as a job applicant with disabilities, please contact Valerie Yingling, legal program coordinator, at email@example.com or 410-659-9314, extension 2440.